chrisweb/chris.lu/README_WIP.md

 * foo
 * bar
 * baz

-[ ] checkbox
 ```

-Now in your browser navigate to <http://localhost:3000/articles/option2> and you should see our MDX page getting displayed, with **bar** as subtitle
+now in your browser navigate to <http://localhost:3000/articles/option2> and you should see our MDX page getting displayed, with **bar** as subtitle

 Note: this is an even easier solution and one that requires even less code than what we just saw in option 1, one downside to this solution is the same thing I mentioned in option 1, if you want to add a feature to your article pages, then you will need to do some refactoring in each page, the second downside to this solution is that if you want to add metadata to your files, or already have existing MDX files using a YAML front-matter, then there is no way to parse that metadata, instead you need to use the next.js MDX metadata technique, more about [MDX content metadata](#mdx-content-metadata) in the next chapter